lewis-karani/mtDNA-analysis/README.md

 ```
 $SHELL
 ```
    or
 ```
 . ~/.bashrc
 ```
    This is a shorthand command of "source ~/.bashrc"

-12. If successful you should see the name (base) displayed before your system name on the terminal
+12. If successful you should see the name `base` displayed before your system name on the terminal
 13. Configure channels to conda by adding them to the Condarc channel list:
 ```
 conda config --add channels <channel-name>
 ```
-Add the 'conda-forge' and 'bioconda' channels for now; in future you may need to configure more channels as you install different packages.
+Add the `conda-forge` and `bioconda` channels for now; in future you may need to configure more channels as you install different packages.

-14. create an environment named mt-analysis by running the following commands using the yaml file provided i.e. [mt-analysis.yml](https://github.com/lewis-karani/mtDNA-analysis/blob/main/mt-analysis.yml)
+14. create an environment named `mt-analysis` by running the following commands using the yaml file provided i.e. [mt-analysis.yml](https://github.com/lewis-karani/mtDNA-analysis/blob/main/mt-analysis.yml)

 ```
 conda env create --file mt-analysis.yml
 ```
    This will install all the tools required for the CLI analysis of the sequencing reads.

 15. Activate the environment:
 ```
 conda activate mt-analysis
 ```
 16. Create an `Analysis` directory and within it two sub-directories `raw_reads` and `genome_ref`.
 17. Add your FastQ files to the `raw_reads` directory, and the two files [mtDNA.bed](https://github.com/lewis-karani/mtDNA-analysis/blob/main/mtDNA.bed) and [reference.fasta](https://github.com/lewis-karani/mtDNA-analysis/blob/main/reference.fasta) to the `genome_ref`       directory
 18. Copy the analysis bash script [analysis.py](https://github.com/lewis-karani/mtDNA-analysis/blob/main/analysis.py) into the `Analysis` directory.
 19. Adopt the script to your machine by replacing `<user>` with your username and make it executable by running the command
 ```